huertatipografica/huertatipografica-scripts/README.md

 # ABOUT

-These are Python scripts for use with the [Glyphs font editor](http://glyphsapp.com/) made by Juan Pablo del Peral and Andrés Torresi for Huerta Tipográfica.
+These are Python scripts for use with the [Glyphs font editor](http://glyphsapp.com/) made by Juan Pablo del Peral and Andrés Torresi for Huerta Tipográfica (http://www.huertatipografica.com / @huertatipo)..

 # INSTALLATION